 #9 Dessert pierogi (fruit pierogi)

 Sweet pierogi are filled with fruits.
 Any type of summer fruit can be used.
 The most popular fruit pierogi are blueberry pierogi, strawberry pierogi, and sweet cherry pierogi.
-You could also make sour cherry filling, plum filling, black currant filling, blueberry and farmer’s cheese filling.
-This filling is very simple, all you have to do is combine chopped fruits with sugar and fill the pierogi with the mixture – that’s it! (raw and not cooked fruits are used).
+You could also make a sour cherry filling, plum filling, black or red currant filling, blackberry filling, and farmer’s cheese filling.
+This filling is very simple, all you have to do is combine chopped fruits with sugar and flour, then fill the pierogi with the mixture – that’s it! (raw and not cooked fruits are used).
 In Poland, wild blueberries are used for blueberry pierogi – they are small blueberries that grow wildly in Polish forests.
 They are more flavorful than regular, bigger blueberries (which are actually called ‘American blueberries’ in Poland!).
 They are also more delicate and prone to breaking and staining your pierogi dough.
 Because of that, I like to freeze them first and fill the pierogi with frozen blueberries.

 I recently got a comment from a reader, who made pierogi filled with apples.
 I think this is such a great idea and I plan to try them in the near future.
 Here’s the comment: “I cut some apples in small chunks, added raisins, butter, brown sugar, and cook till done.
 Filled each circle with 1 tsp. apples and when done sprinkled with confectionery sugar.
 They were amazing.”